Skip to Content

 In the UK, the excellent Fit For Travel website from the NHS has all the information you’ll need.
 Make sure you plan ahead for any vaccinations as some require a longer course of injections over a few weeks.

-The majority of Sabah is considered low or no risk for malaria so, unless you’re in a high-risk group, anti-malarials aren’t usually required, but please check yourself.
+The majority of Sabah and Sarawak is considered low or no risk for malaria so, unless you’re in a high-risk group, anti-malarials aren’t usually required, but please check yourself.
 Fit For Travel has another excellent map to check the current situation.

 Tips for travelling Borneo with kids